History of Kale

 The most important growing areas lie in central and northern Europe and North America.
 Kale grows more rarely in tropical areas as it prefers cooler climates.
 Kale is the most robust cabbage type – indeed the hardiness of kale is unmatched by any other vegetable.
 Kale will also tolerate nearly all soils provided that drainage is satisfactory.
 Another advantage is that kale rarely suffers from pests and diseases of other members of the cabbage family – pigeons, club root and cabbage root fly (Delia radicum).
 Places where kale grows are called kalefields.

 Nutrients in Kale

-Kale absolutely rich and abundant in calcium, lutein, iron, and Vitamins A, C, and K. Kale has seven times the beta-carotene of broccoli and ten times more lutein.
-Kale is rich in Vitamin C not to mention the much needed fiber so lacking in the daily diet of processed food eating Americans.
+Kale is absolutely rich and abundant in calcium, lutein, iron, and Vitamins A, C, and K. Kale has seven times the beta-carotene of broccoli and ten times more lutein.
+Kale is rich in Vitamin C, not to mention the much needed fiber so lacking in the daily diet of processed food eating Americans.
 The “Icing on the Kale” are the natural occurring all important phytochemicals sulforaphane and indoles which research suggests may protect against cancer.
-Let’s not forget the all important antioxidant Vitamin E. Rest assured kale spares nothing in providing one with much needed nutrients and associated health benefits.
+Let’s not forget the all important antioxidant Vitamin E. Rest assured, kale spares nothing in providing one with much needed nutrients and associated health benefits.

-Kale with Tofu (2 servings)
+Kale with Tofu (2 servings):